mvolkmann/mvolkmann.github.com/programming/sed-article.md

 They are specified inside square brackets.
 For example, `[pie]` means that one of "p", "i", or "e" is allowed.

-Ranges of characters can described using a dash.
+Ranges of characters can be described using a dash.
 For example, `[a-d]` matches the characters "a", "b", "c", and "d".
 Multiple ranges can be specified in a single character class.
 For example, `[0-9a-f]` matches any digit